dagster-io/dagster/README.md

   $ dagster pipeline execute -f hello_dagster.py -n hello_pipeline
   ```

-- From a rich graphical interface, use the dagit GUI tool
+- From the Dagit GUI
   ```bash
   $ dagit -f hello_dagster.py -n hello_pipeline
   ```
-  Navigate to http://localhost:3000 and start your journey with Dagit.
+  And then navigate to http://localhost:3000 to start using Dagit

 ## Learn